Welcome to the Population Physical Activity Lab (Pop-PA Lab)

 We are always looking for keen students who may be interested in volunteering to assist with research projects.
 Please read the Pop-PA Lab Volunteer Agreement and if interested, email: firstname.lastname@example.org

 Potential Post Doctoral Fellows, and students interested in pursuing graduate studies in the Population Physical Activity Lab are always welcome.
-In order to be considered applicants should contact Guy Faulkner with a cover letter and a copy of their resume at email@example.com.
+In order to be considered, applicants should contact Guy Faulkner directly with a cover letter and a copy of their resume at email@example.com.

 University of British Columbia

 - Krista Glowacki

 - Matthew Fagan